Financial-Times/o-card/README.md

 ### Landscape card

-In a landscape card the image can be aligned `left` or `right` at 40% width of the card.
+In a landscape card the image can be aligned `left` (at 40% width of the card) or `right` (at 50% width of the card).
 In a landscape card, the heading will appear in the same row as the image and if used, a standfirst will appear below.

 ### Meta area and meta image